Irish Travellers: Theatre/film

-The great-grandfather of actor Sir Sean Connery, James Connery, was discovered by recent ancestral research to have been from the Irish Traveller community.
+The great-grandfather of actor Sir Sean Connery, James Connery, was discovered by ancestral research in 2005 to have been from the Irish Traveller community.

 Sports

 Irish Travellers have a long history of bare-knuckle boxing.
 Toughness and the ability to fight are viewed as particularly important among Traveller men, and their involvement in boxing has extended to traditional amateur and professional boxing.
 Irish Traveller Francie Barrett represented Ireland at the 1996 Olympics.
 Andy Lee fought for Ireland at the 2004 Olympics and later became the first Traveller to win a professional boxing world championship when he won the WBO middleweight title in 2014.
 Tyson Fury is an Englishman of Irish Traveller heritage and defeated long-reigning Wladimir Klitschko in 2015 to become the unified heavyweight world champion.

 In the Traveller community, bare-knuckle boxing is seen as a way to resolve disputes and uphold family honour, as shown in the 2011 documentary Knuckle.
 This can lead to injuries, notably "fight bite" where, when punching an opponent, a tooth may cut the hand and bacteria in the opponent's mouth may infect the wound.
 Such infections can lead to permanent disability if left untreated.

 Apart from boxing, Irish Travellers, including women, are involved in sports such as football (soccer) and Gaelic handball.